After enjoying the yumminess of Easter weekend a little too much it was time to face the truth about my weight and how it was affecting me.

 - Noom is about changing habits

 - Food prep makes a difference

 - Your calories will count

 - You will track your meals in the Noom app

 - Walking counts too

-You can find even more out about the Noom Diet Plan at my post Are You Wondering If the Noom Diet Plan is for You? for my thoughts about doing Noom as a mom and wife.
+RELATED POST : Are You Wondering If the Noom Diet Plan is for You? includes my thoughts about doing Noom as a mom and wife.